peregrineshahin/ChessProgrammingWiki/content/Crafty.md

 ### Last One

 Earlier Crafty versions prior to 20.6 had a [leading zero count](BitScan#LeadingZeroCount "BitScan") compliant, [big-endian](Big-endian "Big-endian") rank-file mapping.
 Left-bottom square (from White's point of view) 'a1' with square-index 0 was mapped to the leftmost, arithmetical most significant bit of an unsigned 64-bit integer with bit-index 63, while square 'h8' with square-index 63, was mapped to the rightmost, arithmetical least significant bit with bit-index 0.
-Bitscan forward and found index [reversal](Flipping_Mirroring_and_Rotating#Rotationby180degrees "Flipping Mirroring and Rotating") was used in LastOne, to retrieve squares in **h8-a1** order [[16]](#cite_note-16):
+Bitscan forward and found index [reversal](Flipping_Mirroring_and_Rotating#Rotationby180degrees "Flipping Mirroring and Rotating") was used in LastOne, to retrieve squares in **h8-a1** order <a id="cite-note-16" href="#cite-ref-16">[16]</a>:

 ```C++